Botanical name

 Allergies, Breastfeeding, Childbirth, Cold & Flu, Colic, Dermatitis, Diabetes, Eczema, Fever, Children, Gastrointestinal Disorders, Harm Reduction from Cannabis, Harm Reduction from Opiates/Alcohol, Headache, Heart Palpitations, Indigestion, Infections, Inflammation, Miscarriage, Nausea, Nervous System, Nicotine & Drug Withdrawal, Pain, Relaxation, Restlessness, Stress, Tension, Trauma (Emotional), and Upset Stomach.Herbal Actions

-Anodyne, Anti-Inflammatory, Antibacterial, Antispasmodic, Anxiolytic (Anti-Anxiety), Bitter Tonic, Carminative, Nervine, Vulnerary, Diaphoretic, and Sedative.Precautions
+Anodyne, Anti-Inflammatory, Antibacterial, Antispasmodic, Anxiolytic (Anti-Anxiety), Bitter Tonic, Carminative, Nervine, Vulnerary, Diaphoretic, and Sedative.Recipes

 Avoid if allergic to Asteraceae/Compositae plants chrysanthemums, daisies, marigolds, ragweed.